 But what’s glorious about that is compound interest is also a law that the Lord built into reality, and not just economically.
 For example, one student educated over 12 years in school.
 The fruit you might get from that is slow, but it’s fruit.
-They’re going to go out, create their own household, create human beings, and educate those human beings who are going to go out and create their households and create human beings.
+Like they’re going to go out and create their own household and create human beings and educate those human beings who are going to go out and create their households and create human beings.
 And so the compound interest on that one educated child can look like several hundred thousand Christians in 200 or 300 years.

-So, plodding doesn’t mean to expect small.
-It just means to expect the way that we get to big things is through a whole lot of small things over a long time.”
+So it’s like, you know, plodding doesn’t mean expect small.
+It just means to expect the way that we get to big things is a whole lot of small things over a long time.”

 And when you need a little help on how to go about it, go read Proverbs.